 4. iCan

-iCan Special Educational Fun aimed at children with special learning needs.
+iCan Special Educational Fun is aimed at children with special learning needs.
 It contains an endless ad-free library of games and educational videos.
 These are designed to promote a child’s self-care, socio-emotional, cognitive, and academic skills.

 It brings many opportunities for children to nurture their basic life skills.
 For example, they get a chance to develop independence, practice their daily skills, understand social situations, and understand basic academic concepts.

 The app is helpful for an individual student, the whole group, and even the entire class.
-It will work by ensuring that your device stays connected with a large screen or an interactive whiteboard.
+It will work by ensuring that your device stays connected to a large screen or an interactive whiteboard.

 5. Proloquo2Go

 Proloquo2Go is a power-packed augmentative and alternative communication (AAC) application for people who have challenges while speaking.
-It is a part of a new wave of app development that will greatly modify the digital landscape.
+It is part of a new wave of app development that will greatly modify the digital landscape.

 Kids, teens, and adults who cannot speak can use this application as a daily communication tool.
 It allows setting boards for the students in several environments and specific groups or individuals.
 It also helps to improve their language skills.

-The app provides natural-sounding text to speech voices.
-It contains a high-resolution library of more than 14 000 symbols, two research-based vocabulary organizations, powerful automatic conjugations, multi-user support, and advanced word prediction.
+The app provides natural-sounding text-to-speech voices.
+It contains a high-resolution library of more than 14,000 symbols, two research-based vocabulary organizations, powerful automatic conjugations, multi-user support, and advanced word prediction.

 6. Pumpic